Wealden District Council

 Biodiversity net gain (BNG) is an approach to development, and/or land management, that aims to leave the natural environment in a measurably better state than it was beforehand.

-We have provided a dedicated web page to help you understand that this means and how it affects land managers, developers, and local planning authorities.
+Our Biodiversity Net Gain webpage can help you understand what this means and how it affects land managers, developers, and local planning authorities.

 The guidance will continue to be updated.